Deb Prentice should not be a missionary.

 “I think if you are involved in serving the Lord already in the States, … that really helps because then you go to the field, and you’re just in a different place serving the Lord,” Paul says.

 With five degrees and decades of ministry under her belt, Deb says she’s spent her whole life preparing for missions.
 But preparation doesn’t have to be anything fancy.

-“If there’s any idea of [missions], take some Bible classes, do some study, prepare yourself.
+“If there’s any idea of [going into missions], take some Bible classes, do some study, prepare yourself.
 Don’t just wait,” Deb says.
 “Get ready.
 And the more you prepare, the more God can use you.”